Minimal Actuator Placement with Bounds on Control Effort

 In particular, if for the given ${A}$ and ${B}$~\eqref{eq:dynamics} is controllable the resulting minimum control energy is given by

 where $\tau=t_1-t_0$~\cite{Muller1972237}.
 Thereby, the states that belong to the eigenspace of the smallest eigenvalues of~\eqref{eq:general_gramian} require higher energies of control input~\cite{Chen:1998:LST:521603}.
 Extending this observation along all the directions of transfers in the state space, we infer that the closer ${W}$ is to singularity the larger the expected input energy required for these transfers to be achieved~\cite{Muller1972237}.
-For example, consider the case where ${W}$ is singular, i.e. when there exists at least one direction along which system~\eqref{eq:dynamics} cannot be steered~\cite{Chen:1998:LST:521603}.
+For example, consider the case where ${W}$ is singular, i.e., when there exists at least one direction along which system~\eqref{eq:dynamics} cannot be steered~\cite{Chen:1998:LST:521603}.
 Then, the corresponding minimum control energy along this direction is \textit{infinity}.

-This motivates the consideration of control energy metrics that quantify the {{steering energy} along all the directions in the state space}, as the $\text{tr}({W}^{-1})$~\cite{Muller1972237}; {$\text{tr}({W}^{-1})$ measures the average minimum control effort over all transfers from the origin ($x_0=0$) to a point that is chosen uniformly from the unit sphere.} Indeed, this metric is {well-defined only for controllable systems} --- $W$ must be invertible --- and is {directly related} to~\eqref{eq:min_energy}.
-In this paper, we aim to select a small number of actuators for system~\eqref{eq:dynamics} so that $\text{tr}({W}^{-1})$ either meets a specified upper bound or is minimized.
+This motivates the consideration of control energy metrics that quantify the {{steering energy} along all the directions in the state space}, as the $\log\det({W}^{-1})$~\cite{Muller1972237}.
+Indeed, this metric is {well-defined only for controllable systems} --- $W$ must be invertible --- and is {directly related} to~\eqref{eq:min_energy}.
+In more detail, {$\sqrt{\det({W}^{-1})}$ is inversely proportional to the volume of the set of states reachable with one or less units of input energy, i.e., the volume of $\{x: {x}^{T}{W}^{-1}{x}\leq 1\}$; as a result, when $\log\det({W}^{-1})$ is minimized, the volume of $\{x: {x}^{T}{W}^{-1}{x}\leq 1\}$ is maximized.} In this paper, we aim to select a small number of actuators for system~\eqref{eq:dynamics} so that $\log\det({W}^{-1})$ either meets a specified upper bound or is minimized.

 Per Assumption~\ref{assump:Diag_B}, further properties for the controllability matrix are due: For any actuator set $\Delta$, let ${W}_\Delta \equiv {W}$; then, where ${W}_i \equiv \int_{t_0}^{t_1} \mathrm{e}^{{A}t} {I}^{(i)} \mathrm{e}^{{A}^{T} t}\,\mathrm{d}{t}$ for any $i \in [n]$.
 This follows from~\eqref{eq:general_gramian} and the fact that ${B}{B}^{T}={B}=\sum_{i = 1}^{n} \delta_i {I}^{(i)}$ for ${B} =\text{diag}({\delta})$.
 Finally, for any ${\Delta_1}\subseteq{\Delta_2}\subseteq \mathcal{V}$,~\eqref{eq:gramianTOdelta} and ${W}_1, W_2, \ldots, W_n \succeq {0}$ imply ${W}_{\Delta_1}\preceq {W}_{\Delta_2}$.